jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 8. Dial **7786** and press call.

-9. If your lab machine prompted you to use your microphone select **Allow.**
+9. If your lab machine prompted you to use your microphone select **Allow**.

-10. If you are prompted by Windows Defender Firewall for Microsoft Teams select **Allow Access.**
+10. If you are prompted by Windows Defender Firewall for Microsoft Teams select **Allow Access**.

 11. Note that the number has been translated to +18776967786 and the call connects.
 It is an contact center that will stay connected for around a minute then automatically hang up.